Table of Contents

 - What types of medical needs does this population have – dialysis, diabetes management, mobility impairments, etc.?

 - How much disposable income do they have available each month on average ($0-$30k+)?

 - Do they live independently without any help from outside sources such as family members or caregivers?
-If not how often do these external forces intervene with day-to-day life tasks due to memory impairment, an inability to complete tasks on one’s own, or inability to use the bathroom independently?
+If not, how often do these external forces intervene with day-to-day life tasks due to memory impairment, an inability to complete tasks on one’s own, or an inability to use the bathroom independently?

 There are other questions you may want to ask people, but the ones above should help you get started for now.

 To get answers to these questions, you need to run a survey campaign by sending emails to your previous and current clients or embed a survey or form on your website for visitors to answer.
 Using a tool like SurveyMonkey allows you to build surveys in a few minutes and deploy them in seconds.

 Once you’ve gathered their answers, you should have a better grasp of who your potential clients are and promote your expert services in elder law to them directly.

 With a clear target audience in mind, you now have access to insights and strategies that will help you start growing your practice properly.

 Keep in mind that your marketing works as part of a sales process.
 Its objective is to help increase your online visibility to drive more leads.
 From there, you should establish ways to help you close leads into clients.